 The same way, you can pull in data from custom fields that you collected from your subscribers.

 Personalizing your emails is a great—and easy!—way to build that know-like-trust factor with your audience.

-You can easily do this by automatically adding your subscriber’s first name to your email text and/or subject line.
+You can easily do this by automatically adding your subscriber’s first name to your email text, subject line or preview text.